 - Value and proof of value.
 With examples or by comparison, you can convey the brand is a good value.
 Make it easy for the prospect to justify the purchase.
 As Joshep says: “The buying transaction is an emotional experience that uses logic to justify the purchase” Your ad should answer the prospect’s question: “Am I buying this product at the best price?“

 - Justify the purchase.
 Prospects may believe you and understand the product’s value but – for whatever reason – are not ready to buy.
 Simply, they need something else to justify the purchase.
 Sometimes this can be resolved as simple as using triggers such as savings (save now, discounted price only this week), merit (you deserve it), healthy reasons (protect you from…), recognition (your family will love to see you have…).
 If someone feels guilty for not buying the product after reading your ad, you have made a good job justifying the purchase.
 The higher the price, the more you need to help the reader justify the purchase.

 - Greed.
-Greed explained as the desire to buy just for the sake of enjoying a bargain.
-Low price product or generally expensive products sold at bargain prices rely on this strong motivating factor.
+Greed is explained as the desire to buy just for the sake of enjoying a bargain.
+Low price products or generally expensive products sold at bargain prices rely on this strong motivating factor.
 As long as it is a crazy bargain, some people do not even care if you are a credible seller or not.